fbpx

 Leadership Team

-Each season, we develop the Summer Programs team from alumni, students, and faculty from regional schools and colleges.
-We look for people with personality, character, maturity, professional training, experience, and, most importantly, a sincere desire to work with children.
+We carefully curate our team, drawing from a diverse group of alumni, students, and faculty from regional schools and colleges.
+We seek individuals with vibrant personalities, strong character, maturity, professional expertise, and, most importantly, a sincere and deep passion for working with children.

 Director of Auxiliary Programs